Ways to Support Resilience

 Making a gift through payroll deductions is an easy way to partner with your employer to support Resilience’s mission.
 Contact your Human Resources Department to learn how to designate Resilience as a recipient of your contributions.
 Please contact us for more information.

-By making a planned gift Resilience, you can extend your commitment to supporting survivors and fighting rape culture beyond your lifetime.
+By making a planned gift to Resilience, you can extend your commitment to supporting survivors and fighting rape culture beyond your lifetime.
 Your generosity will be felt for generations to come.
 If you’d like to designate Resilience as a recipient in your estate plans, please contact us.

 Hosting a Fundraiser for Resilience

 A great way to show your support for survivors is to host a fundraiser for Resilience!
 Click here to start your own fundraiser page for Resilience.

 Here are some tips for planning a successful fundraiser: